measwel/darkroom/README.md

 # Control without display

-Most functions of the application can be controlled via the keyboard with the monitor turned off and voice output turned on.
+Most functions of the application can be controlled via the keyboard.

 ARROW UP : Increase exposure time by 1 second.
 ARROW DOWN : Decrease exposure time by 1 second.